Umzi Wethu Training Academy

 Sustainable Livelihoods (Financial Independence, Economic Growth): To provide the opportunity for graduates to attain a level of financial independence and stability from graduation and beyond.

-- Empowering vulnerable youth with essential soft & hard skills to sustain livelihoods
+- Empowering vulnerable youth with essential soft and hard skills to sustain livelihoods

-- Pathway development: e.g. Job & work internship placement as well as further education opportunities
+- Pathway development: e.g. employment and work internship placement as well as further education opportunities

 - Personal growth and development, leadership and environmental awareness